Film Vault / Painted Stages Archive

 Lilo & Stitch, 2003, watercolors

 This watercolor background established the painted look of the Hawaiian vegetation.
+Background art for Lilo & Stitch, watercolors, 2000, Geraldine Kovats

-(Both layouts by Andy Harkness)
+(Layout by Andy Harkness)

 Walt Disney Animation Studios, The Archive Series, Layout and Background, ed.
 John Lasseter